 Balance transfer credit card offers have been flooding the market for some time, giving consumers with an excellent credit score the opportunity to save some money.
 Issuers are offering cards with a 0% APR for 15-21 months on the amount you transfer from one card to another.
 In some cases, you may even receive 0% APR on your purchases for that time period.

 Transferring a balance from one credit card issuer to another can be beneficial.
 Cardholders have the chance to consolidate their debt and possibly save a substantial amount in interest penalties.

 But balance transfers do come with some risks:

 - It usually costs money to transfer a balance from one card to another.
 Typically, you’ll pay a 3% balance transfer fee but some issuers charge 5%.
 Before applying for a balance transfer, you need to do the math to compare your current interest costs to the combined cost of the new card’s APR and the balance transfer fee (which is charged up front).
-There are some cards that do not have a balance transfer fee which we highlight below.

 - Pay attention to the ongoing interest rate you will pay after the introductory rate expires, especially if you don’t think you can pay off the entire balance during this introductory period.

 - If you do not have a good credit score, chances are you may not get the advertised introductory offer.
 You may receive a higher ongoing APR, a shorter introductory period, or the issuer may not allow you to transfer your total balance.